Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Discussion

 \section{Discussion}

 We have established numerous necessary or sufficient conditions for minimax optimality of the constrained least squares estimator in the convex Gaussian sequence model setting.
 Our techniques focused on the local behavior of the Gaussian width and metric entropy of the set.
-Our results led to theoretical algorithms that bound the worst case LSE rate.
 We then provided a series of examples where the LSE is minimax optimal or suboptimal for noise $\sigma$ chosen in an appropriate range.
 Our examples included isotonic regression in both one and many dimensions, hyper-rectangles, ellipsoids, and $\ell_p$ balls with $p\in[1,2]$.
+Our results also lead to theoretical algorithms (Appendix \ref{section:algorithm_proofs}) that bound the worst case LSE rate.

 Future work could consider extensions to handle estimation with sub-Gaussian noise, which may clash with our use of the Gaussian width following \citet{chatterjee2014new}.
 Moreover, our examples with $\ell_p$ balls could be extended for the $p>2$ case.
 While a formidable task, our examples of LSE-suboptimality underscore the need for a general algorithm to replace the LSE while remaining computationally tractable.